smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Database Normalization/Handbook/Part 1 Create Normalization Base Table.md

 `DECLARE @vRun INTEGER = 3;`

-:exclamation:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I often characterize database normalization as an instructive demonstration of common mistakes because the examples include obvious mistakes, such as not including an Identity column.
-This example shows how adding an `ID` column changes the different possible keys.
+:exclamation:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I frequently describe database normalization as an instructive demonstration of common mistakes, as the examples often highlight glaring oversights, such as the absence of an `Identity` column.
+This particular instance illustrates how the introduction of an `ID` column alters the possible keys candidate keys and the functional dependencies surronding them.

 | ID | Tournament | Year | Winner |        DOB        |